Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 printSomeThingsFromValuesWithStates errorValue
 ```

-Although this is now a function, it still won't help us in other places where we want to do things on functions wher things have states.
+Although this is now a function, it still won't help us in other places where we want to do things on functions where things have states.
-This is where we will use that cool property of FP where we can pass in functions as paramaters.
+This is where we will use that cool property of FP where we can pass in functions as parameters.
 The example will now look like this:

 ```fsharp